geekowski/angular-io-dropdown/README.md

 ```ts
 dropdownOpen = false;
 ```
-It can alse be true if you want your dropdown shown on start.
+It can also be true if you want your dropdown is shown on start.

 ### Template
 ```html